New Student Success Survey

 The survey is designed for first-time, first-year freshman, and transfer students only.

 Be on the lookout for an email task linking you to the USF Student Hub with a unique link to the survey.
 You cannot share this link with another student; it is unique to you.

 If you don't receive the task, please look in your spam/junk mailbox or e-mail email@example.com to receive a new link.

-There are about 50 questions that should take approximately 10 - 15 minutes to complete.
+There are about 50 questions that should take approximately 5-7 minutes to complete.
 Please complete the survey in one sitting.
-The survey asks a variety of questions on issues, including your attitudes toward USF, the way you study and approach your coursework, as well as some other characteristics about yourself.
+The survey asks a variety of questions on issues, including your attitudes toward USF, the way you study, and how you approach your coursework (impact of online learning), as well as some other characteristics about yourself.
 There are no right or wrong answers, but it is important that you honestly answer the questions.
-Please plan to spend a minimum of 10 minutes completing the survey.
+Please plan to spend a minimum of 5 minutes completing the survey.

 Once you complete the survey, USF's data reporting dashboard uses an algorithm to help identify how new students are transitioning to USF.

-In order for CASA and Residential Life staff to reach out to students in a timely way, an analysis based on your responses to the survey is conducted to understand how students are transitioning to USF based on the three skills areas (Academic Behaviors, Commitment & Connection, and Barriers to Success).
+In order for CASA to reach out to students in a timely way, an analysis based on your responses to the survey is conducted to understand how students are transitioning to USF based on the three skills areas (Academic Behaviors, Commitment & Connection, and Barriers to Success).

 Each skill area is given a priority level and color code: